 Fluid dynamics examines how fluids flow.
 Many industrial processes, such as in the chemical and oil industries, depend on flows of materials.
-Scientists are

-The best chances of detecting life beyond earth lie with SETI, the search for extraterrestrial intelligence.
-This aims to detect any radio signals sent out by other civilizations.
-Earth already sends out powerful signals now studying the way flows suddenly become turbulent using the mathematics of chaos theory.
+Scientists are now studying the way flows suddenly become turbulent using the mathematics of chaos theory.
 This shows how simple mathematical rules can sometimes produce complex and chaotic results.